Medical masks or fabric masks?

 Surgical masks vs. fabric masks

 Surgical masks can still be fashionable.
 Fashion designers have made masks made from polypropylene fiber and added colors and patterns to them.
-I like the fabric-- it is spunbond nonwoven, and it doesn't irritate my face.
+I like the fabric-- it is spun-bond nonwoven, and it doesn't irritate my face.
 It is not the material used that I like, it is the way the fabric is designed.
 Also, they don't rip.

 Many people aren't wearing procedure or surgeon masks because they are not fashionable.
-However, there are several fashion companies who are selling masks that are made with the same or similar materials as the medical-grade surgeon mask.
+However, there are several fashion companies that are selling masks that are made with the same or similar materials as the medical-grade surgeon mask.
 Some companies have added textile patterns and colors to the spun-bond polypropylene fabric.

-A few companies that are making fashionable masks with ergonomic material:
+A few companies that are making fashionable masks with ergonomic material

 If you choose to wear cloth masks, these are a few that I recommend: